-If a program is no longer being used, or additional space is required, it may be necessary to uninstall or delete the software.
-The following sections contain a variety of different methods for uninstalling programs from a computer running Microsoft Windows, as well as the pros and cons of each.
-To proceed, you can read through all of the options or select one from the list below.
+If a program is no longer used, or additional space is required, it may be necessary to uninstall or delete software from your computer.
+The following sections contain several methods for uninstalling programs from a computer running Microsoft Windows, and the pros and cons of each method.
+To proceed, read through all the options or select one from the list below.

 Install and Uninstall option

-Pro: Will remove all or the majority of all files copied to the computer during installation.
+Pro: Removes all or the majority of all files copied to the computer during installation.

 Con: Not all programs support or use this feature.